levoai/levoai-burp-extension/README.md

 By default, the traffic isn't sent to Levo.
 You can enable it using the config menu.

 ## Possible improvements
-* Supporting remote Satellite so that teams can have a central Satellite hosted in their VPC.
-* Making Levo's Satellite optional.
-Levo can host the Satellite provided user is comfortable with that option.
 * Showing the OpenApi specs and PII types in Burp UI.
 * Allow triggering Levo security testing from Burp UI.